gxlog/gxlog/README.md

     log.Fatal("test Fatal")
     log.Fatalf("%s", "test Fatalf")

-    // The default level of Panic or Panicf is FATAL.
+    // The default level of Panic or Panicf is fatal.
     // It will always panic no matter at which level the logger is.
     // log.Panic("test Panic")
     // log.Panicf("%s", "test Panicf")

     // Time and Timef will return a function.
 When the function is called,
     //   it will output the log as well as the time cost.
-    // The default level of Time and Timef is TRACE. done := log.Time("test Time")
+    // The default level of Time and Timef is trace. done := log.Time("test Time")
     time.Sleep(200 * time.Millisecond)
     done()